grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Before you run the Helm chart, you need to configure where to store trace data.

-The `storage` block defined in the `values.yaml` file is used to configure the storage that Tempo uses for trace storage.
+The `storage` block defined in the `values.yaml` file configures the storage that Tempo uses for trace storage.

 The procedure below configures MinIO as the local storage option managed by the Helm chart.
 However, you can use a other storage provides.
 Refer to the Optional storage section below.

 {{< admonition type="note" >}}

-The MinIO installation included with this Helm chart is for demonstration purposes only, and is configured for a maximum storage size of 5GiB.
+The MinIO installation included with this Helm chart is for demonstration purposes only.
+This configuration sets up a maximum storage size of 5GiB.
 This MinIO installation isn't suitable for production environments and should only be used for example purposes.
-Performant, Enterprise-grade object storage should always be used in production.
+For production, use performant, Enterprise-grade object storage.

 {{< /admonition >}}